doragasu/mw-mdma-cli/README.md

 # mw-mdma-cli
 MegaWiFi MegaDrive Memory Administration(MDMA) command line interface.
 This program allows to read and write ROMs from/to MegaWiFi cartridges, using a MegaWiFi programmer.
 It also allows to upload firmware blobs to the in-cart ESP8266 WiFi module.
 Starting with version 0.4, the program can also be built with a nice Qt5 GUI.
 The GUI does not currently support the bootloader and WiFI related options, but other than that is completely usable.

+# Installing
+Pre-built versions for 32-bit and 64-bit Windows 7 (or later), can be found under `bin/release/windows` directory.
+Use the `mdma.exe` program under win32 or win64 depending on your Windows build (or just use the win32 version that should also work on 64-bit Windows).
+Note that you will also need to install the libusb drivers.
+An easy way to install them under Windows is using [Zadig](http://zadig.akeo.ie/).

 # Building
+Instead of installing the pre-built versions, you can build them.
 For the basic CLI version, you just need to install `libusb-1.0` development packages and the standard development tools. then cd to the path with the sources and call
 ```
 $ make -f Makefile-no-qt
 ```